Detox & Withdrawal Symptoms

-Detoxification is the first step to overcoming addiction but there are many misconceptions surrounding what detox is and why it is an important part of recovery.
+Detoxification is the first step to overcoming drug dependence or alcohol dependence but there are many misconceptions surrounding what detox is and why it is an important part of recovery.
 If you are unsure of what detox and withdrawal from a substance addiction entails, the following guide explores what to expect during detox, managing withdrawal and the role of therapy in sobriety.

 What is a detox?

 Detox involves the removal of harmful substances from the body.
 It is the first line of treatment in overcoming addiction.
 For alcohol and drug addiction, it is a period within which toxins are metabolized by the body, and active psychological and physiological influences removed.